ljaniszewski00/SwiftfulCharting/README.md

 ## Requirements
-Any Apple device newest version of iOS
+Any device supporting newest version of iOS

 ## Functionalities